Today In History logo TIH

 Abu Bakr, the first caliph of Islam and closest companion of the Prophet Muhammad, died in Medina in 634 AD after jus…

-Abu Bakr, the first caliph of Islam and closest companion of the Prophet Muhammad, died in Medina in 634 AD after just two years of leadership.
-He was succeeded by Umar I, whose 10-year caliphate would see the most rapid territorial expansion in Islamic history, conquering Persia, Egypt, and the Levant.
+Abu Bakr, the first caliph of Islam and closest companion of the Prophet Muhammad, died in Medina in 634 AD after just two years of leadership during which he held the young Muslim community together through succession crises and tribal revolts.
+He was succeeded by Umar ibn al-Khattab, whose ten-year caliphate oversaw the most rapid territorial expansion in Islamic history, conquering the Sasanian Persian Empire entirely and seizing Egypt, Syria, and Palestine from the Byzantine Empire in campaigns of extraordinary speed and decisiveness.

 1244

-Khwarazmiyya warriors storm Jerusalem after a brutal siege, compelling the city's surrender and extinguishing Christi…
+Khwarazmiyya warriors stormed Jerusalem after a brutal siege, compelling the city's surrender and extinguishing Chris…

 1244